 What if I want to add Computer Science as a second major or second degree?

-Once the LEP is implemented, the process of adding Computer Science as a second major or degree will be the same as if you were declaring your first major.
+Now that the LEP is in place the process of adding Computer Science as a second major or degree will be the same as if you were declaring your first major.
 Students will have to complete the gateway requirements, apply to the LEP and be reviewed.

 Will the computer science minor come under the LEP gateway requirements?